BRITE-REU/programming-workshops/source/workshops/01_linux_bash/nav_files.rst

 -``cat`` - "Concatenate."
 Will concatenate the content of the files given as arguments and print the entire content of a file(s) to the screen.

-..image: images/file_stuff_cat.png
+.. image: images/file_stuff_cat.png
    :width: 40pt

 -``head`` - Prints the first 10 lines of the files.
 You can also set how many lines you want it to print out instead of 10.
 -``tail`` - Prints the last 10 lines of the files.
 You can also set how many lines you want it to print out instead of 10.

-..image: images/file_stuff_coin.png
+.. image: images/file_stuff_coin.png
    :width: 40pt

 -``less`` - Gives you the contents of a file one page at a time.
 Will sometimes allow you to read a compressed file without uncompressing it first.

-..image: images/file_stuff_less1.png
+.. image: images/file_stuff_less1.png
    :width: 40pt

-..image: images/file_stuff_less2.png
+.. image: images/file_stuff_less2.png
    :width: 40pt